HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ```<bar chart of 02_020>```

-Look at all those creative file names 😂: style, styles, main, default, all..
+Look at all those creative file names 😂: style, styles, main, default, all.
 One stood out though, do you see it? `BfWyFJ2Rl5s.css` takes the #9 and the #10 spot for most popular.
 We went researching it a bit and our best guess is that it's related to Facebook like buttons.
 Do you know what that file is?
-Send Una or Adam an email, we'd love to hear the story.
+Send Una or Adam an email, because we'd love to hear the story.

 ### Stylesheet Size
 How big are these stylesheets?
 Is our CSS size something to worry about?
 Judging by this data, our CSS is not a main offender for page bloat.